-- 1. Define the terms 'immediate employer' and 'employee' under ESI Act. - 2.
-Distinguish between the 'permanent partial disablement' and 'permanent total disablement'. - 3.
-What are the various bodies constituted by the ESI Corporation and describe the functions of such bodies. - 4.
-What is 'Employees' State Insurance Fund' and for what purposes the fund may be expended? - 5.
-List the benefits that are entitled to the insured persons under this Act. - 6.
-Discuss the method of recovery of contribution from the employer.

-- 7. Whether an employee can be dismissed or punished during sickness?
-Substantiate your answer. - 8.
-What are the disputes that can be settled by ESI Court? - 9.
-What are the punishments described under Section 85 of the Act for failure to pay contribution etc., - 10.
-State the obligations of Principal Employer.
+- 1. Distinguish between the 'permanent partial disablement' and 'permanent total disablement'. - 2.
+What are the various bodies constituted by the ESI Corporation and describe the functions of such bodies. - 3.
+What is 'Employees' State Insurance Fund' and for what purposes the fund may be expended? - 4.
+Discuss the method of recovery of contribution from the employer. - 5.
+Whether an employee can be dismissed or punished during sickness?
+Substantiate your answer. - 6.
+What are the disputes that can be settled by ESI Court? - 7.
+What are the punishments described under Section 85 of the Act for failure to pay contribution etc.,